chazlarson/Media-Scripts/Plex/README.md

 # DELETE_COLLECTION ENV VARS
 KEEP_COLLECTIONS=bing,bang                   # List of collections to keep
+# DELETE_COLLECTIONS_CONTAINING="- Saga"     # Substring; if a collection's title contains this string, it will be deleted

 # REMATCH-ITEMS ENV VARS
 UNMATCHED_ONLY=1                             # If 1, only rematch things that are currently unmatched